What are monsters when all men lie dead, but perfect shadows on a cloudless day?

-Patrick paused dramatically, allowing the rhythmic song of whetstones grinding against metal blades to fill the silence.
+Patrick paused, allowing the rhythmic song of whetstones grinding against metal blades to fill the silence.
 “Patience, Fritz,” he quipped.
 “As I was saying, I’ve always had a tender spot in my heart for flawed and broken things.
-My Christel wasn’t the prettiest girl I ever laid with.”
-He shook his head.
-“No, in fact, she might have been the ugliest.
-She had a birth mark the size of an apple on the side of her face and her teeth were so twisted and brown that you could be forgiven for mistaking them for the roots of a tree.
+My Christel wasn’t the prettiest girl I ever laid with.
+No, in fact, she might have been the ugliest.
+She had a birthmark the size of an apple on the side of her face, and her teeth were so twisted and brown you might be forgiven for mistaking them for the roots of a tree.
 But her feet were little wings.
 Every time she opened them, we soared.”

 Patrick loved trading tales of sexual conquests with his fellow soldiers before battle.
 Each tale was always more exaggerated than the next.
 The lurid stories always seemed to have a calming effect on his nerves.
 It was hard to think about your own death when your ribs were bursting with laughter.

-“I’ve said this before, but you truly have a gift with words, Patrick,” Carl said.
+“I’ve said this before, but you have a gift with words, Patrick,” Carl said.
 “I could almost smell your Christel.”
 He made a face as if smelling fresh horse droppings.

 “Carl’s right,” Fritz added.
 “You’re the only one I know who can make fucking sound like high art.”
 Both Carl and Fritz roared with laughter at that.

-Carl and Fritz straightened in their seats and sheathed their swords.
+Carl and Fritz straightened in their seats and sheathed their blades.
 They both assumed the mannerisms of a genteel Knight of the Realm.
 “Sir Patrick is right,” Carl began.
 “We do this for your benefit,” Fritz finished.

 “We worry about you, Sir Ebbi,” Patrick continued.
 “All those nights you spend alone with no one but your dog for companionship.
 We fear for your immortal soul, men were never meant to lie with animals.”
-A sense of pride filled Patrick at the sound of laughter that escaped passed Carl and Fritz’ lips.
-He watched what little color there was drain from Ebbi’s face.

-Ebbi jolted to his feet, bringing an end to the laughter.
-His expression revealed nothing of what he was feeling, but in standing, he had managed to tug his sword towards Patrick, until it looked in real danger of stabbing him in the face.
+What little color there was drained from Ebbi’s face, and a sense of pride filled Patrick at the sound of laughter that escaped past Carl and Fritz’ lips.
+Ebbi jolted to his feet, bringing an end to the snickering.
+His expression revealed nothing of what he thought, but in standing, he had tugged his sword towards Patrick, until it looked in real danger of stabbing him in the face.